antirez/freakwan/README.md

     A <------ 10 km -------> B <----- 10km -----> C

-For a message sent by A to reach B, if we imagine a range of, for instance, 12 km, When B receives the messages created by A it must repeat the messages, so that C can also receive them.
+For a message sent by A to reach C, if we imagine a range of, for instance, 12 km, When B receives the messages created by A it must repeat the messages, so that C can also receive them.

 To do so, FreakWAN uses the following mechanism: